Kong/charts/charts/kong/README.md

 `deployment.sidecarContainers` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.spec.containers` array in the Kong deployment resource.

+### User Defined Volumes

+The chart can deploy additional volumes along with Kong.
+This can be useful to include additional volumes which required during iniatilization phase (InitContainer).
+The  `deployment.userDefinedVolumes` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.spec.volumes` array in the kong deployment resource.

+### User Defined Volume Mounts

+The chart can mount the volumes which defined in the `user defined volume` or others.
+The `deployment.userDefinedVolumeMounts` field in values.yaml takes an array of object that get appended as-is to the existing `spec.template.spec.containers[].volumeMounts` and `spec.template.spec.initContainers[].volumeMounts` array in the kong deployment resource.

 ### Example configurations